gkarthiks/couchdb-api/README.md

 ##### SERVE_DATABASE
 The database in the above CouchDB to be read served over the API.
 This is mandatory.

+The server will serve all the data over the `/data` API.
 The logs are formatted using the `logrus`.